mkataoka73/mkataoka_palindome/README.md

 # Palindrome detector

-`mhartl_palindrome` is a sample Ruby gem created in [*Learn Enough Ruby to Be Dangerous*](https://www.learnenough.com/ruby-tutorial) by Michael Hartl.
+`mkataoka_palindrome` is a sample Ruby gem created in [*Learn Enough Ruby to Be Dangerous*](https://www.learnenough.com/ruby-tutorial) by Michael Hartl.

 ## Installation

-To install `mhartl_palindrome`, add this line to your application's `Gemfile`:
+To install `mkataoka_palindrome`, add this line to your application's `Gemfile`:

 ```
-gem 'mhartl_palindrome'
+gem 'mkataoka_palindrome'
 ```

 Then install as follows: